-A captioned version of the 22-minute film shown in the Visitor Center auditorium is available for those with hearing impairments.
+A captioned version of the 24-minute film shown in the Visitor Center auditorium is available for those with hearing impairments.
 Audio description and Assisted Listening devices are available at the Visitor Center front desk upon request.

 During the summer, National Park Service rangers offer several walks and talks which are accessible to visitors with mobility impairments.
 Some activities are listed below, but check the activity schedule at the visitor center for exact times and locations.

-Join a ranger for a 30-minute talk on the geologic features of Bryce Canyon.
+Join a ranger for a 20-minute talk on the geologic features of Bryce Canyon.
 Talks are held at Sunset Point.
 Learn the story behind the scenery, while enjoying a canyon view.
 During inclement weather, talk is held indoors at specified location.